scumstudios/kiez-web/README.md

-# Poliwise - Ontdek jouw politieke identiteit
+# KIEZ.NU

 ### WORK IN PROGRESS

-Poliwise is being developed to stimulate young voters to inform themselves and cast a vote in the upcoming Belgian elections.
+Kiez is being developed to stimulate young voters to inform themselves and cast a vote in the upcoming Belgian elections.

-Journey through the Belgian political landscape to find out your voting preferences.